SpaceX shares: what to know and can you invest?

 Trading or investing in publicly listed space companies

-There’s currently only one publicly listed company in the space industry – Richard Branson’s Virgin Galactic (SPCE).
+There’s currently only one pure play space stock that's publicly listed – Richard Branson’s Virgin Galactic (SPCE).
 But, there are others that could list in the future, most notably Jeff Bezos’s Blue Origin and, of course, Elon Musk’s SpaceX.

 Virgin Galactic is focused on commercial spaceflight, with customers able to book places on spacecrafts to experience space travel.
 The company has some marked differences to SpaceX, most notably that it doesn’t launch rocket ships from the ground.

 Instead, Virgin Galactic air-launches its spacecraft from a carrier aeroplane, which is less strenuous on the human body.
 This is essential for Virgin Galactic given the company’s focus on commercial human spaceflight, rather than sending trained astronauts into space or to the ISS.